Docker Cheat Sheet: Command Reference by Use Case

 Container Status

-List running containers.
-Add -a to include stopped containers as well.
+List containers.
+Add -a to include stopped containers.

 docker ps